 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

-Q: I visited Yellowstone for the first time this summer, and I wanted to go for a trail run.
+Q: A question: Do bear bells work?
+The background: I visited Yellowstone for the first time this summer, and I wanted to go for a trail run.
 It was my first time alone in grizzly country, so I decided to buy some bear bells.
 At the checkout, the lady decided to warn me that because so many people use bear bells now, you might actually associate the sound with humans and come to investigate.
 You wouldn’t really do that, would you!?—Boomer from Wisconsin, via email

 A: Dinner bells, hiker hamburger hail, afternoon-snack alarm—the bear bell is a bear-country souvenir store staple that gets a lot of flack from locals and backcountry veterans.
 Whether it works on me isn’t exactly clear.

 In the most advanced testing, bear biologist Tom Smith jingled bear bells in varying volumes in front of brown bears in Katmai National Park.
 Regardless of how vigorously he shook, 15 different sets of bruins ignored the bells.
 And yet they snapped at attention the second he broke a pencil in half.
 This isn’t 100-percent proof that bears don’t respond to bear bells; Katmai bears are known for being relatively non-aggressive.
 But it means that in this specific case, the bells failed to warn and change my behavior as intended.